Post thumbnail

 Complexities

 We have covered CPU emulation at a very high level, simplifying the details to make it easier to understand, but note that CPU emulation is far from a trivial problem to solve.
-One of the reasons for complexity is that we are trying to simulate physical hardware, hardware with multiple chips working in parallel with each other.
-Whenever you have multiple tasks in parallel you get issue with timing, such as the Audio Processor being out of sync with the CPU so the sound doesn’t match what would play on the real hardware.
+One of the reasons for complexity is that we are trying to simulate physical hardware—hardware with multiple chips working in parallel with each other.
+Whenever you have multiple tasks running in parallel, you encounter issues with timing, such as the audio processor being out of sync with the CPU, causing the sound to not match what would play on the real hardware.

 Cycle-accurate Timings

-Most emulators don’t have cycle-accurate timing and rely on estimated timings which are good-enough to run most software created for the hardware.
-The reason for this is to get real cycle-accurate timing you need to effectively emulate all sorts of very low level hardware details which requires both a lot of knowledge on the developers part and a lot of CPU time on the host machine running the emulator.
+Most emulators don’t have cycle-accurate timing and rely on estimated timings which are good enough to run most software created for the hardware.
+The reason for this is that to get real cycle-accurate timing, you need to effectively emulate all sorts of very low-level hardware details, which requires both a lot of knowledge on the developer’s part and a lot of CPU time on the host machine running the emulator.

-For most emulators this is fine as users won’t notice such subtle timing differences and would rather the emulator doesn’t take up either entire CPU in the process.
-However for true preservation of the original experience cycle-accurate emulation is very important.
+For most emulators, this is fine, as users won’t notice such subtle timing differences and would prefer the emulator not to consume the entire CPU in the process.
+However, for true preservation of the original experience, cycle-accurate emulation is very important.

 Un-documented Opcodes/Instructions

-CPUs are complex pieces for hardware and not all Opcodes have been formally documented for use by programmers.
-However this doesn’t stop programmers using instructions that have not been documented by the CPU vendor.
+CPUs are complex pieces of hardware, and not all opcodes have been formally documented for use by programmers.
+However, this doesn’t stop programmers from using instructions that have not been documented by the CPU vendor.

-This raises a question for emulator developers, what do all those un-documented instructions do?
-How many bytes to the instructions take up?
-How many Clock Cycles?
-To get a true answer you need to try them on real hardware and inspect what the physical chips do at a low level, this is a non-trivial task.
+This raises a question for emulator developers: what do all those undocumented instructions do?
+How many bytes do the instructions take up?
+How many clock cycles?
+To get a true answer, you need to try them on real hardware and inspect what the physical chips do at a low level.
+This is a non-trivial task.

-Most software written for a specific CPU do not use un-documented instructions as the programmers probably don’t know what they do either.
-But there are a few retails games and software that use them for specific purposes such as anti-emulation/anti-piracy.
+Most software written for a specific CPU does not use undocumented instructions, as the programmers probably don’t know what they do either.
+But there are a few retail games and software that use them for specific purposes, such as anti-emulation or anti-piracy.

 Emulating the Memory

-A really simple way to emulate a system’s memory would be to have a big array of bytes and whenever you need to read or write to a memory location you just go to that specific index in the byte array.
+A simple way to emulate a system’s memory is to use a large array of bytes, and whenever you need to read or write to a memory location, you access the specific index in the array.

 For example here is some pseudo code for that: